SoumilRay/Tumour-Classification/README.md

 PM3: Perceptron Model trained on the normalized data

-PM4: Same as PM1 but the order of features is changed.
+PM4: Same as PM1 but the order of features is randomly changed

+FLDM1:  Fisher’s Linear Discriminant Model

+FLDM2: Same as FLDM1 but the order of features is randomly changed

+LR1: Logistic Regression Model trained on non-normalized data

+LR2: Logistic Regression Model trained on normalized data